How do I sign up for online banking?

 5. From which accounts can I pay bills?

-Bill Pay is available for any John Marshall Bank checking or money market account, as well as for the Portfolio Connection account from UnionBanc Investment Services.
+Bill Pay is available for any John Marshall Bank checking or money market account.

 6. When does John Marshall Bank process my payment or fund transfer requests?